 Governance and ethical business practices

 - Global Code of Conduct

 Corporate Governance is a basis for how we work and how we are organized.
 It is important both internally and externally and applies to every one of us.
 Internally, it starts with and is built on our values: Care Dare Deliver.
 We value integrity and we want to do what is right, wherever we are in the organization.
 We are also committed to ensuring our suppliers adhere to the same high level of integrity and that we work with responsible suppliers across all our operations globally.

 At Huhtamaki, sustainability is ultimately governed by the Board of Directors and at the operational level, by the CEO, the Global Executive Team, the Sustainability Global function and other senior staff across the different business units.
 The Board is the highest body to approve the guiding policies for sustainability and outline sustainability principles regarding our strategy.
 It monitors and evaluates the risk management activities of the Group, including the sustainability risks such as climate-related risks.
 It approves the risk level that Huhtamaki is capable and prepared to accept and the extent to which risks have been identified, addressed, and followed up.

-In 2021, a Sustainability Steering Committee, presided by selected members of the Global Executive Team, was founded at Group level, with the mission to steer transformative sustainability initiatives.
+In 2021, a Sustainability Steering Committee was founded at Group level, with the mission to steer transformative sustainability initiatives.
+The Sustainability Committee is a steering committee consisting of the Business Segment Presidents, CEO, CFO, EVP Business Development and Innovation and a cross-functional working group.
+It is chaired by the EVP Sustainability and Communications.
 A separate steering committee was established to support the implementation of the group-level energy strategy.

 Our sustainability performance is tracked regularly in our operations: at the manufacturing unit, business segment and Group-levels.
 The results are collected and monitored at Group-level in the sustainability dashboard which is discussed in the Global Executive Team and presented quarterly to the Board of Directors.